Dulaim: Republic of Iraq

 The Dulaimis had a big role in founding the modern Iraqi state.
 They contributed to the stability in political and economic situation and the emergence of institutions of the modern state from army and police and other services especially during the monarchy period and during the rule of president Abdul Salam Arif Al-Jumaili.

 During the Saddam era the Dulaimis formed 20% to 30% of the Iraqi Army.

-Dulaim and events of the Iraq War
+Dulaim and events of the Iraq War 2003-2011

-Dulaim is the largest tribe in Anbar province, which formed the nucleus of the insurgency against U.S. forces in Iraq.
+The Dulaim confederation is one of the largest tribal organizations in Iraq’s Anbar province, a major center of the Sunni insurgency against U.S.-led forces after the 2003 invasion.

-The events of the war and the bombing of Fallujah and targeting the Sunnis in Baghdad and Basra and many other reasons pushed the Sunni Dulaimi clans to carry weapons against Iraqi government and U.S. forces.
+The events of the war, including the bombing of Fallujah, along with sectarian violence targeting Sunni communities (especially in Baghdad) and Basra and other factors, pushed many Sunni Dulaimi clans to take up arms against the Iraqi government and U.S. forces.

+However, by 2006-2007 many Dulaim leaders shifted and participated in the Anbar Awakening (Sahwa), allying with U.S. forces against al-Qaeda in Iraq, whose extremism had alienated local tribes.